Join Us

 In a time where it seems the course of history is accelerating, we reflect on the present time drawing from some of the most relevant political events in the last years; we make an approach to the notions of change and transformation and, finally, we take a closer look to some of the areas from which we can work for social change and transformation, attempting to start from a hopeful gaze over reality although this is not always easy.

 “We are faced not with two separate crises, one environmental and the other social, but rather with one complex crisis which is both social and environmental.”
 Beginning with this central thesis of Laudato Si´, this booklet presents for us the key ideas and values of the encyclical.
 It also recommends ways in which we can overcome the justice/environment dilemma since fighting against poverty and caring for the planet are both part of the same struggle.
+The path toward an integral ecological ethics thus becomes the only possible way out of the dead-end into which we have been led by the present system of production and consumption.

 The present environmental crisis has its origins in how we relate to the natural world and to our fellow human beings.
 Certain values are given priority over others, thereby shaping attitudes widely shared across the globe.
 The pope's encyclical Laudato Sí’ proposes something different, fresh ways of looking at things, a new culture, based on values that although, sadly, not always acted on, belong equally to humanism and to the Christian tradition, and that can be shared by many other ethical and religious traditions too.